 Internationally, the EU drug strategies aim to add value to Member States’ policies by offering a platform for coordination in relation to international issues and promoting the EU approach to tackling the drugs problem.
 The strategies also play an important role in the definition of tasks for EU institutions, bodies and agencies, and are taken into consideration by the European Commission when setting funding priorities in the drugs field.

-A new EU drugs strategy (2013–20) was endorsed by the Justice and Home Affairs Council of the European Union on 7th December 2012.
-It constitutes the ninth strategic document on illicit drugs endorsed by EU Member States since 1990 and presents their current drug policy position and aspirations, identifying common objectives to reduce drug demand, dependence and supply.
-Two consecutive four-year action plans will translate the strategic priorities into specific actions with a timetable, responsible parties, indicators and assessment tools.
-These are drafted by corresponding EU Presidencies in 2013 and 2017.
-The first of these action plans for 2013–16 was adopted under the Irish Presidency of the EU in July 2013.
+The EU drugs strategy (2013–20) constitutes the ninth strategic document on illicit drugs endorsed by EU Member States since 1990 and presents their current drug policy position and aspirations, identifying common objectives to reduce drug demand, dependence, related health and social harms, and supply.
+The implementation of its long-term objectives draws on more operational documents allowing progressive achievement and mid-term review.
+Then two consecutive four-year action plans translate the strategic priorities into specific actions with a timetable, responsible parties, indicators and assessment sources.
+These are drafted by the corresponding EU Presidencies in 2013 and 2017.
+The first of these was adopted under the Irish Presidency of the EU in June 2013.
 It is structured around two policy areas: drug demand reduction and drug supply reduction; and three cross-cutting themes: coordination; international cooperation; and information, research, monitoring and evaluation.
+It includes 16 objectives and 54 actions and it spans across these five pillars.
+The plan sets a number of Reitox/EMCDDA over-arching indicators to facilitate the measurement of the overall effectiveness of implementation.
 A second action plan for the period 2017–20 will be prepared following an external mid-term assessment of the EU drugs strategy by 2016.

 There are a number of significant changes in the EU drugs market which the 2013–20 strategy aims to address.
-In particular the rapid increase in number of new psychoactive substances becoming available on the drug market as well as diversification in drug trafficking routes and methods of transport are among the challenges that Member States now face.
-In response, the new strategy sets objectives geared towards the disruption of illicit drug trafficking through intelligence-led law enforcement and a more effective use of the criminal justice system.
-It also proposes that special attention be paid to communication technologies, which play a significant role in the spread of drugs, particularly new psychoactive substances.
+In particular the rapid increase in number of new psychoactive substances becoming available on the market as well as diversification in drug trafficking routes and methods of transport are among the challenges that Member States now face.
+In particular, the new plan aims at enhancing effective law enforcement coordination and cooperation as well as effective judicial cooperation and legislation within the EU in order to respond effectively to current and emerging trends in illicit drug activity.
+The strategy also proposes that special attention be paid to communication technologies, which play a significant role in the spread of drugs, particularly new psychoactive substances.
 It calls for the development of alternatives to traditional law enforcement approaches, which it recognises are increasingly challenged by issues such as the combined use of illicit drugs and alcohol, the misuse of prescription medicines, as well as the so-called ‘legal highs’ phenomenon.

 The new strategy stresses the need for an empirical and evidence-based approach to drugs policy.
 It expands the main principles on which international drugs policies are based by adding the principle of evidence-based decision-making to the integrated and balanced approach enshrined in the 2009 UN political declaration on drugs.
 The strategy outlines a model for EU drugs policy that is: integrated, combining all aspects of drugs activities; balanced, concentrating equally on demand and supply reduction measures; and evidence based, drawing on scientific findings.
 It aims for an improved understanding of the impact of drug policy measures, the adoption of quality standards and best practice in drug demand reduction alongside the implementation of key indicators to measure success in the area of drug supply reduction.
 The strategy provides Member States with a forum for open debate about the effectiveness of demand reduction measures and, increasingly, supply reduction measures, and explicitly supports drug monitoring and collection of data on best practices.